hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

                 if [ "$?" = "0" ]; then
                         exit 0
 ```
-## Increase the length of the software version from 13 to 14 characters
+## Increasing the length of the software version from 13 to 14 characters
 `omci_app` has an hard-coded limit of 13 characters for the software version, which is too low.
 We can binary patch it to increase it to 14 (or more, if you dare/need)
 ```
 JVhEWjAwNCUAAAAIAAgACAAAAAAAAAAAAAAAAAAAAABvbWNpX2FwcG9tY2lfYXBwH4sIAAAAAAAA